tango-controls/tango-doc/source/development/device-api/java/java-server-guide.rst

 status of the device, all attributes are read to check if some attributes are in ALARM or WARNING quality.
 If alarms are detected, the state and the status will be updated consequently.
-The default value of this property is false.
+The default value of this property is **true**.
 WARNING: if some attributes requests are slow, it could lead to performance issues.

 Status